-- Check hull bottom for any fiberglass damage. - After cleaning apply a coat of wax to hull and deck surfaces.
+• Check hull bottom for any fiberglass damage.

+• After cleaning apply a coat of wax to hull and deck surfaces.

-- Pour a pint of 50/50 antifreeze into bilge pump. - Never block up boat bottom.
-May cause structural damage.
+Pour a pint of 50/50 antifreeze into bilge pump.

+Never block up boat bottom as structural damage may result which is not covered under Regal warranty.

-- Remove batteries.
-Use a trickle charger as needed. - Remove all loose gear and electronics from boat.
+• Remove batteries.
+Use a trickle charger as needed.

+Remove all loose gear and electronics from boat.
 Inspect all equipment for wear and damage.
-Store in a clean, dry environment. - Remove drain plug.
+Store in a clean, dry environment.

+Remove drain plug.
 Clean drain plug hole of debris as needed.
-Enclose drain plug in plastic bag and tie to steering wheel. - Make sure bow is higher than stern to permit proper drainage. - Clean all upholstery and store so it breathes. - Conduct a visual inspection to ensure boat is balanced properly on the trailer, cradle or blocks. - Cover boat with appropriate cover.
+Enclose drain plug in plastic bag and tie to steering wheel.

+Make sure bow is higher than stern to permit proper drainage.

+Clean all upholstery and store so it breathes.

+Conduct a visual inspection to ensure boat is balanced properly on the trailer, cradle or blocks.

+Cover boat with appropriate cover.
 Tie down for protection from rain, snow and/or wind.
 Prop up cover to provide proper ventilation.
-Do not cover up the fuel vents. - Drain the fresh water system per instructions in this chapter. - Use sling locations for lifting boat via Chapter 12 drawing.
+Do not cover up the fuel vents.

+• Drain the fresh water system per instructions in this chapter.

+Use sling locations for lifting boat via Chapter 12 drawing.